Part-Time Health Simulation Technician (Technical Specialist)

 Non-benefited, MCCC unit position

 Under the direction of the Dean of Health Professions & Human Services and the Health Simulation Coordinator, the Health Simulation Technician serves as simulator operator by programming, testing and running scenarios with faculty instructors and provides technical support for all aspects of simulation technology.
 Provides technical support for all simulation operations, including the preparation, maintenance and repair of computerized manikins (software and hardware), task trainers, and related computer & multimedia peripherals.
-In addition, the Health Simulation Technician participates in all aspects of set up, running and turnover of simulation programming.
+In addition, the Health Simulation Technician participates in all aspect of set up, running and turnover of simulation programming.

 DUTIES AND RESPONSIBILITIES: